mulekick/soubassement-react/README.md

 * Client-side UX/UI automated tests (using <code>[jest](https://jestjs.io/)</code>, <code>[testing-library](https://testing-library.com/)</code> and <code>[puppeteer](https://pptr.dev/)</code>)
 * Server auto-restart on file changes during development (using <code>[nodemon](https://nodemon.io/)</code>)
 * HMR and browser auto-reload on file change during development (using <code>[vite](https://vitejs.dev/)</code>)
-* Declarative and component-based user interface development (using <code>[react](https://reactjs.org/)</code>)
+* Declarative and component-based user interface development (using <code>[react](https://react.dev/)</code>)

-## React support
+## ⚛️ React support ⚛️

-This project is a variation of the ["vanilla"](https://github.com/mulekick/soubassement) soubassement, the only difference being that the toolchain includes support for JSX and react.
+This project is a variation of the ["vanilla"](https://github.com/mulekick/soubassement) soubassement, the only difference being that the toolchain here includes support for JSX and react.

 ## Why this

 1. The idea is to create a full-stack development environment following these principles :

-   ✅ Remain as simple and generic as possible by not doing any integration of any frontend or backend frameworks, websockets library, ORM modules etc ... by default
+   ✅ Remain as simple and generic as possible by not doing any integration of any frontend or backend frameworks, websockets library, ORM modules etc ... by default (react being the only exception)

    ✅ Remain as simple and manageable as possible, noticeably by relying on a single package.json file